 Extra expense insurance reimburses your company for a reasonable sum of money that it spends, over and above normal operating expenses, to avoid having to shut down during the restoration period.
 Usually, extra expenses will be paid if they help to decrease business interruption costs.
 In some instances, extra expense insurance alone may provide sufficient coverage, without the purchase of business interruption insurance.

-Let the All Occasion Insurance, help you understand and protect all of the risks you run and all of the perils your business faces.
+Let the AOIA, help you understand and protect all of the risks you run and all of the perils your business faces.
 We will do this with a well thought out and executed business insurance policy designed just for our Business Inteurption Insurance policy holders.